freiheit-com/fuava_simplebatch/README.md

 ## Downloader (works with Control-File)
-Example for a downloader, that persists the fetched items in a batch file, meaning that multiple downloaded items are persisted together.
+There is a ready-made Job Builder for a downloader which persists the fetched items in a batch file, meaning that multiple downloaded items are persisted together.
+Those files will later be processed with an importer for which an implementation exists as well (see below).

 ```java
 final CtlDownloaderJob<ClipboardArticleId, String> downloader =